 One can still find such water troughs in the surrounding fields – a rather ordinary use for such extraordinary stones steeped in history!

-further reading: The Temple of Sangri by Wikipedia
+additional reading: The Temple of Sangri by Wikipedia